Matrilineality in Judaism

 Historical evidence marshalled by Professor Shaye J. D. Cohen indicates that a change from a patrilineal to a matrilineal-based principle for the offspring of mixed unions of Jew and gentile took place in the 1st century (c.
-10-70 CE) times to Modern times.
+10–70 CE) times.
+Yet, the precise date of the shifting from patrilineality to matrilineality is disputed, according to many modern academic opinions, it was likely instituted in either the early Tannaitic period (c.
+10–70 CE) or in the time of Ezra (c.
+460 BCE).